dottjt/plastic/chapters/08-therapy.md

 ### Human Fantasy Discussion

-Everyone dreams.
-It's on the front cover of every magazine, sizing and measuring you down to the retrofit standard.
-To be printed at birth, stuck on your forehead and published to the nearest data collection centre, where it will be processed under the fine eye of a complex Japanese algorithm written in comparative lisp.
+The front cover of every magazine.
+Sizing and measuring you down to the retrofit standard.
+That glorious award, to be printed at birth, stuck on your forehead and published to the nearest data collection centre, where it will be processed under the fine eye of a complex Japanese algorithm written in comparative lisp.
 "You are an average Asian male with an overwhelming propensity for sticking your penis into the wrinkled foreskin of pretentious white women," my label states, time-stamped in a beautiful font, extracted from a contemporary guide to desktop publishing.
 We try to love ourselves.
 We try to breathe meaning into our pursuits and leisures, providing them with hope and transparent textures to decorate our lives with, only to see them absorbed by a plague of locusts completing their regular routine around your ego.

+### Clinic Lobby

+I sat there in the lobby of the clinic.
+Digested.
+Flippin' through the sham of last week's editorial, published by a fat clown.
+Some bullshit about Iran.
+The revolutionary sand dunes of the mind.
+Carb crazy.
+A woman in a coat sippin' ethical soda by the gallon.
+Pink vagina.
+Purple heart.
+The breakin' daffney of a village school pen.
+Scratchity sun.
+A sweater with a nylon face.
+I see yellow.
+Flower imprint.
+I suppose she was beautiful by human standards, like a flickering light in the basement of an underground nightclub.
+A quick fuck before the heart attack.
+I certainly couldn't love her.
+Not with a face like that.
+The distraction calls my name.
 It was time for Sunday therapy.
 My least favourite part of the week.

-"Well, I disowned my mum."
+### Conversation Therapist

+"Well, for starters, I disowned my mum," I began, pretending as if I were actually being interviewed for a popular position on a TV show sitcom.
+I gleamed at her noticably, taking note of the bright green earrings she wore.
+An op-shop discount for a very special lady with a handbag for a husband.
+As per usual, the therapist was unimpressed with my lack of commitment.
+Perhaps she was even so uninspired by my tatty remark, that it caused her to activate the remote vibrator in her vagina, just to get a little kick out of my general .
+Certainly, I don't recommend sexualising disappointment, although it's a quick fix for what is essentially a poor choice in career.
+Go study economics instead.

+"...aaaaaand I've been dumped, and I pretty much want to kill myself."
+I hope she picked up on the sarcasm.
+I also hoped she'd just drop dead on the floor and begin spasming on the ground, eager for my blunt hands to take advantage of her talcum breasts, but did it really even matter at this point?
+Can I please get an AMEN?

-"There's just a lot going on in my life at the moment."
+"Listen, I'm sorry.
+I'm just joking.
+There's just a lot going on in my life at the moment."
+She continued to eye me, before finally deciding to chime in.

+"I understand that it must have been difficult.
+Would you like to talk about it?", she responded.
+Outstanding professionalism.
+The enema of politeness.
+Another fuck-hole with a source of intelligence.
+Thank god this program was Government funded.

+I reached out into the depths of my brain, hoping to find something rational to respond with.
+Truth was, there was simply too much to tell.
+How does one express the crushing guilt, sadness and anger that one feels, without pulling a gun out and simply allowing the remenants of reality speak for itself?
+I decided to grab myself a plastic cup of water from the watercooler in the room, taking my time not to further defame my already ruined reputation as a possible unrealised sex offender.
+Children too.
+Yummy yummy.
+Let this whispy stranger take you to a place your parents couldn't possibly imagine.

+"I just feel bad about everything, you know?
+I feel guilty for the absolute hate I feel towards my mother, like that makes me a bad son.
+I feel cheated for being dumped.
+I just want something to workout for once in my life, but it just doesn't ever feel possible."

 ### Therapy: What is success?